OlivierSohn/hamazed/BACKLOG.md

 +RTS -h : to generates a .hp file hp2ps -c file.hp : to generate the .ps

-- in game synth, use harmonics floats as weights, and normalize.
+- in game synth, make an instrument volume?

-- report midi poll period when a debugmidi flag is activated (average, min, max)
+- report effective midi poll period when a debugmidi flag is activated (average, min, max)

 - Doc : volume is controlled by: chan_base_amplitude (0.3f)